-- Lending, investment and insurance agencies
+- Lending, investment, and insurance agencies

-Funds can be used for a variety of purposes including:
+Funds can be used for a variety of purposes, including:

-- Business acquisitions, construction, conversion, expansion, repair, modernization and development.
+- Business acquisitions, construction, conversion, expansion, repair, modernization, and development.

-- Purchase equipment, machinery, and supplies.
+- Purchase of machinery, equipment, supplies, and inventory

-- Startup costs and working capital.
+- Startup costs, leasehold improvements, and working capital.

 - Debt refinancing under certain conditions.